1983 Madrid Grand Prix Trofeo

 The 1983 Madrid Grand Prix Trofeo was a men's tennis tournament played on outdoor clay courts.
 It was the 12th edition of the tournament and was part of the Super Series of the 1983 Volvo Grand Prix tennis circuit.
-It was held at the Real Sociedad Hípico del Club de Campo in Madrid, Spain from 25 April until 1 May 1983.
+It was held at the Real Sociedad Hípica Española Club de Campo in Madrid, Spain from 25 April until 1 May 1983.
 Second-seeded Yannick Noah won the singles title.